 There are many reasons why married couples choose to go different ways.
 A divorce lawyer represents your interests and navigates the legal world.
-Our partners at ConsumerAffairs researched the best divorce lawyers in Tucson to find experienced advocates to make the process easier.
+We researched the best divorce lawyers in Tucson to find experienced advocates to make the process easier.

 We're here to guide you!